z5labs/battlebots/docs/content/research_and_development/analysis/game-mechanics/equipment/_index.md

 - Speed: 9 (average)
 - Energy: 10 (average)

-**Strategy**: Maintain distance using sensors and missile range, use shields to survive engagement spikes, rely on well-rounded stats to handle unexpected situations.
+**Strategy**: Use sensors for tactical awareness, maintain optimal engagement distance with rifle, use repair to extend combat effectiveness, rely on well-rounded stats to handle unexpected situations.
 Adaptable to opponent strategies.

 **Weaknesses**: Lacks specialization, may be outperformed by specialized builds in their areas of strength.

-### Utility/Disruption Build
+### Stealth/Scout Build

-**Philosophy**: Control the battlefield through information advantage and enemy disruption rather than direct damage.
+**Philosophy**: Control the battlefield through information advantage and mobility rather than direct damage.

 **Equipment**:
-- **Weapon**: EMP Device (disable enemy systems)
+- **Weapon**: Rifle (precise long-range attacks)
 - **Armor**: Light Armor (maintain mobility)
 - **Module 1**: Sensor Array (information gathering)
 - **Module 2**: Stealth Module (avoid detection)

 **Stat Profile** (TBD values):
-- Attack: 7 (low direct damage)
+- Attack: 8 (moderate)
-- Defense: 7 (low)
+- Defense: 6 (low)
 - Speed: 12 (very high)
-- Energy: 11 (support utility actions)
+- Energy: 10 (average)

-**Strategy**: Scout with sensors, avoid detection with stealth, disrupt enemy systems with EMP when opportunities arise.
-Win through tactical advantage and enemy frustration rather than direct confrontation.
+**Strategy**: Scout with sensors, avoid detection with stealth, strike from unexpected angles with rifle shots, rely on mobility to disengage.
+Win through tactical advantage and superior positioning rather than sustained combat.

-**Weaknesses**: Ineffective in forced direct combat, relies heavily on stealth and positioning mechanics working as intended, may struggle to finish weakened enemies.
+**Weaknesses**: Ineffective in forced direct combat, relies heavily on stealth and positioning mechanics working as intended, vulnerable if detected in poor position.

 ## Design Considerations